 Professional Development Workshop for Dancers and Dance Teachers

-This successful workshop has already taken place.
+This successful workshop took place November 19 and 26, 2016.
 Contact us if you are interested in attending our next professional development workshop for dancers and dance teachers!

 Build your resume by learning best practices for teaching dance in a school setting.
 Guelph Dance Outreach Director Janet Johnson will share how to: